Ga naar artikel navigatie Ga naar inhoud

 By performing these procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
 The scope of the procedures performed is less than the scope of those performed in our audit of the financial statements.

-Description of the responsibilities for the financial statements
+Description of responsibilities regarding the financial statements

 Responsibilities of the Fund Manager for the financial statements

-As part of the preparation of the financial statements, the Fund Manager is responsible for assessing the Fund’s ability to continue as a going concern.
-Based on the financial reporting framework mentioned, the Fund Manager should prepare the financial statements using the going concern basis of accounting unless the Fund Manager either intends to liquidate the Fund or to cease operations, or has no realistic alternative but to do so.
+As part of the preparation of the financial statements, the Fund Manager is responsible for assessing the Amvest Residential Core Fund’s ability to continue as a going concern.
+Based on the financial reporting frameworks mentioned, the Fund Manager should prepare the financial statements using the going concern basis of accounting unless the Fund Manager either intends to liquidate the Fund or to cease operations, or has no realistic alternative but to do so.
 The Fund Manager should disclose events and circumstances that may cast significant doubt on the Fund’s ability to continue as a going concern in the financial statements.

 Our responsibilities for the audit of the financial statements